maicon-ramos/drupal/README.md

+Compucorp Drupal Themer Test
+Task 1: Drupal themeing

+Client: Open charity is an organisation that hosts events in London about open source software and solution for charities.

 I've used some HTML5 semantics, some of the CSS3 transitions.
 Dividing the theme in the same blocks of CMS Drupal, The footer created 2 blocks (Social media and copyrights)